Major League Baseball luxury tax: Efficacy

-Theoretical arguments for how the tax system works

 The commissioner's office has a stated desire for a competitive balance in professional sports.
 It could be problematic for the same handful of teams to be successful every year because perennially failing teams could go bankrupt (making the league's total market smaller).

-A 2013 study in the Academy of Business Research Journal showed a positive relationship between all 30 MLB teams' winning percentage, team salaries, operating income, operating profit margin, gross profit, and team revenue from 2002-2010.
+A 2013 study in the Academy of Business Research Journal showed a positive relationship between all 30 MLB teams' winning percentage, team salaries, operating income, operating profit margin, gross profit, and team revenue from 2002–2010.
 This study appears to show that there is no difference in average profits after a payroll increase, but there is a significant increase in winning percentage associated with an increase in payroll.
 Based on these assumptions, teams may spend as they have to help their teams win, and general managers will prioritize wins over profits, allowing teams with more favorable revenue situations to spend more, and win more, leading to an ever-expanding imbalance.

 The first obvious impact of Major League Baseball's luxury tax is that it artificially deflates player salaries relative to the open market, which may increase owner profits.
 This approach is justified by a 2009 working paper from the University of Zurich.
 The paper develops a game-theory model that addresses the effects of a luxury tax on competitive balance, team profits, and social welfare.

 This model has half the teams above a certain tax threshold, and the other half below.
 The teams above pay taxable balances from their "excess" revenue, and those funds are redistributed to the teams below.
 This research argues that the smaller-revenue teams could sustain larger salaries than before the tax was implemented, but that larger-revenue teams would not be affected substantially by the system.
-In other words, the paper argues that total player salaries across the league are counter-intuitively increased by the system.
+In other words, the paper argues that total player salaries across the league are counterintuitively increased by the system.
 The authors argue that the luxury tax competitive balance system helps the players, improves social welfare, and helps the fans of Major League Baseball.